Awadesh365/awadesh365/README.md

 - I firmly believe that for every problem, there exists a solution awaiting discovery through diligence and creativity.
 - Experience and consistent effort are paramount in refining skills and attaining mastery.
 - True success is not attained through shortcuts or overnight miracles; it demands dedicated hard work, consistency, and perseverance to realize one's aspirations.
+- **Whenever we face challenges, issues, bugs, problems, or setbacks, we learn something, and I collectively refer to it as the struggle that is important to expand our horizon of knowledge and skills.
+So always try new things, and never be afraid of failures; every problem is a gift and is there to teach us something valuable**.
 # My Technical Skills

 ![C Badge](https://img.shields.io/badge/-C-00599C?style=for-the-badge&logo=C&logoColor=white)